 Large cap companies derive more of their revenues and profits internationally than do small cap companies.
 A strong dollar makes U.S. goods and services relatively more expensive to foreign purchasers and also lowers the profits of U.S.-based companies' overseas operations when those profits are repatriated into U.S. dollars.
-The dollar was essentially flat in Q2, favoring neither small nor large companies.
+The dollar rose through Q3, favoring small cap companies.